The North European Centre for Goethean Science and Art

-We are proud of the buildings designed by Christopher Day we have erected on the site.
-The outcome of a careful process of landscape study and consensus design led by Margaret Colquhoun and Christopher Day, they include the Craft Workshop, with its magnificent turfed grid-shell roof, and the Goethean Science Building, which serves as a teaching and herb processing space.
+These buildings are the outcome of a careful process of landscape study and consensus design led by Margaret Colquhoun and architects Christopher Day and Richard Shorter.
+They include the Craft Workshop, with its magnificent turfed grid-shell roof, the Cruck Barn.

-Pishwanton Wood is open to the public on week-days 10 am to 4 pm.
-Come and visit us, either just for a walk, or by appointment if you would like one of us to show you round; and if you like what you see come and join the hundreds of students and volunteers who have contributed thus far to this unique project.
+We are looking forward to meeting you!
+Visit us either just for a walk, or by appointment if you would like one of us to show you round; and if you like what you see come and join the hundreds of students and volunteers who have contributed thus far to this unique project.

 If you would like to support us financially, click on the Just Giving logo below